 Mrs. Wilkes’ Dining Room

 Get off your feet for a little while and see the city with the Old Town Trolley Tour.
-These tours are a great way to get a ton of history of the city as well as has easy hop on and hop off at any stop.
+These tours are a great way to get a ton of history of the city as well as have easy hop on and hop off at any stop.
 It was on this tour that we learned how British General Oglethorpe established the city in 1733 with his own set of prohibitions (more on that below.)

 Walk the Waterfront